Wills, Probate and LPAs

-This fact requires firstly that the parties have lived separately for 2 years immediately before the divorce petition is issued and secondly, that the parties agree to the divorce.
+For divorces issued before 31 March 2022, this ground requires firstly that the parties have lived separately for 2 years immediately before the divorce petition is issued and secondly, that both parties agree to the divorce.

 There must have been a continuous period of 2 years where the parties have lived separately.

 Whilst this often will involve a physical separation where one party has moved out, this is not the only possibility.
 Couples can be considered to live separately even where they have been living in the same house if they can demonstrate that they have been living completely separate lives, for instance cooking separately, eating separately and sleeping separately.